Connected TV Performance

 What is Linear TV Advertising?

 Linear TV advertising requires more external involvement.
 Companies must produce a commercial professionally and then work with vendors to purchase airtime.
-The cost of displaying a commercial will depend on peak viewership times and frequency of the ad.
+The cost of displaying a commercial will depend on peak viewership times and the frequency of the ad.
 Reporting options are limited for linear TV commercials since the ads are not viewed online.

 Connected TV advertising companies work with brands behind the scenes to create impactful campaigns, such as Keynes Digital.